slangenbach/notes/snowflake_snowpro_core.md

 - SO can improve the performance of lookup and analytical queries
 - SO is a serverless feature
 - SO can be activated via `ALTER TABLE <TABLE_NAME> ADD SEARCH OPTIMIZATION (ON ...)`
+- We need OWNERSHIP of a table or ADD SEARCH OPTIMIZATION privileges on a schema to enable SO
+- SO incurs database storage and serverless costs

 ## Security

 - Data in Snowflake is encrypted in transit and on rest
 - Key rotation happens every 30 days
+- After rotating a key, new data is encrypted with the new encryption key
 - Re-keying can also be enabled with the Enterprise Edition.
 Doing so will change keys every year
 - Tri-Secret Secure is a feature from the Business Critical Edition, which enables customers to use customer-managed keys + Snowflake-managed keys
 - Secure the admin account with MFA